jgibart/ingenico-devopsteam-test/README.md

 ## in java

-the project is build using maven
-The single test runs against the test input file
+the project is build using maven to build ( and has a single dependency, managed by maven, to parse yaml : snakeyaml ) The single test runs against the test input file

 From the java directory :